Mozart Residence

 Mozart Audio-Visual Collection

 The Mozart Audio-Visual Collection, opened in 1991, is the largest specialized archive of sound and film recordings relating to Mozart’s life and works.
-40,000 sound titles (the earliest dates from 1889) and 4,000 video productions can be played on site.
-Some musical works are available in more than 300 different interpretations.
-Another 16,000 Mozart recordings can be found also in the online database.
+50,000 sound titles (the earliest dates from 1889) and 5,000 video productions can be played on site.
+Some musical works are available in more than 400 different interpretations.
 The collection includes interpretations of works, rehearsal recordings, documentaries and feature films, portraits, radio plays and children’s films.

 The Mozart Audio-Visual Collection is open to the public free of charge during opening hours.